 Instead, use the proper dumbbell curl form by locking your abs, legs, and glutes in place.
 This will prevent these body parts from generating momentum while also keeping your core strong, rigid, and ready to curl.

-Similarly, keep your elbows still during the initial lifting phase of the rep. It's okay to allow a small amount of shoulder and elbow movement as you contract your biceps (the biceps is a shoulder flexor, after all).
+Similarly, when you're performing bicep exercises at home or in the gym, you need to keep your elbows still during the initial lifting phase of the rep. It's okay to allow a small amount of shoulder and elbow movement as you contract your biceps (the biceps is a shoulder flexor, after all).
 However, keep it within reason.
 A small amount of shoulder flexion goes a long way toward intensifying the peak contraction.

 Performing partial reps

 Whether you're doing extremely difficult or very easy bicep workouts, always use a full range of motion to maximize the effectiveness of stand up bicep curls; never perform partial reps when you have the opportunity to do complete reps.

 Doing a full bicep curl means a) lifting the weight until the undersides of your forearms make forceful contact with your biceps and b) lowering the weight until your elbow reaches full extension, which you can do by briefly contracting your triceps at the bottom of the rep.

 Performing heavy dumbbell curls like this naturally recruits more muscle fibers and thus leads to greater hypertrophy because a larger portion of your biceps is getting stimulated.

 Falling into the half rep trap, on the other hand, not only lowers your bicep activation, it also gives you a false sense of strength.
 This then leads to ego lifting and puts you at risk of injuries by using the incorrect bicep curl technique to lift excessively heavy weights.